AlaskaAirlines/WebCoreStyleSheets/README.md

 ### Scoping and prefixing

 If needed, both `$scope` and `prefix` can work in tandem.
-To enable, simply set both the `scope` and `prefix` variables as `true` prior to importing any selectors that support these settings.
+To enable, simply set both the `scope` and `prefix` variables as `true` before importing any selectors that support these settings.

 ```scss
 $scope: true;